Kr0nus97/Unfiltered/README.md

 8.  **Firebase Project Region/Location**: Ensure your Firebase project's region settings (if applicable, e.g., for Firestore/Functions) are compatible and there are no regional restrictions affecting authentication.

 By systematically checking these points, especially ensuring `localhost` (and the project's `authDomain` like `your-project-id.firebaseapp.com`) is listed in the **Authorized Domains** in your Firebase Authentication settings, you should be able to resolve the "auth/unauthorized-domain" error.

+## Future Considerations / Security Notes (If using a real backend)

+*   **Server-Side Validation:** For features like group creation with background image URLs, implement server-side validation to ensure data integrity and security (e.g., validating URL formats, checking for malicious links).
+*   **Input Sanitization:** If allowing direct HTML input (currently Markdown is used which `react-markdown` helps sanitize), robust server-side and client-side sanitization (e.g., using libraries like DOMPurify) is crucial to prevent Cross-Site Scripting (XSS) attacks.
+*   **Firebase Security Rules (or Backend Authorization):** If using Firebase Firestore/Realtime Database for data storage, configure comprehensive Firebase Security Rules to control data access and modification.
+Ensure only authenticated users can perform specific actions and that users can only access/modify their own data where appropriate.
+*   **Rate Limiting:** Implement rate limiting on backend APIs (e.g., for post creation, reactions) to prevent abuse and denial-of-service attacks.
+*   **Data Persistence:** The current application uses mock data and client-side state (Zustand).
+For a production application, this data would need to be stored in a persistent database (like Firebase Firestore or a custom backend).
+*   **User Reaction Storage:** While post reactions (likes/dislikes) are persisted in local storage for UX in this version, a production app would store these on the backend, associated with user IDs, to ensure consistency across devices and sessions.